Italian Grand Prix: Monza's redevelopments (1949–1979)

 1962 saw a return to the road circuit only and the banking was never used again for Formula One.
 It still stands, but in decrepit condition for a long time before being restored in the early 2010s; the last time it was used was in 1969 for the 1000 kilometre sports car race that year.
 Briton Graham Hill won the race, and won the Drivers' Championship in South Africa soon afterward.
 1963 saw an attempted use of the extremely fast full circuit again, and the drivers ran the course during Friday practice but the concrete banking was so rough and bumpy that cars were being mechanically torn apart.
 It was feared that there would be no finishers for the race itself.
 Briton Bob Anderson's Lola crashed after losing a wheel on the banking, although he was not injured); the drivers then threatened to walk off unless they raced on the road circuit only, which is what happened.
 Jim Clark won the race in a Lotus.
 Ferrari driver John Surtees won in 1964, and Briton Jackie Stewart won his first of 27 Grand Prix victories in 1965, driving for BRM.
 Against team orders, he fought hard with his teammate Graham Hill, Hill made a mistake at the Parabolica and Stewart was in command; this was all to the chagrin of team boss Tony Rudd.
-1966 saw Italian Ludovico Scarfiotti win, and no other Italian has won the race since.
+1966 saw Italian Ludovico Scarfiotti win, and no other Italian won the race until 2026.
 1967 was to be a race of interest and was to produce the first of three close finishes on the fast Monza circuit over the next four years.
 Surtees, now driving for Honda, battled with Australian Jack Brabham, and Surtees won the race by two-tenths of a second; and Clark, who had problems at the beginning of the race and lost a whole lap, stormed around the circuit, equalled his pole position time and unlapped himself to take the lead- but his fuel pump broke and he coasted over the line to finish third.
 1969 saw four drivers; Stewart, Austrian Jochen Rindt, Frenchman Jean-Pierre Beltoise and New Zealander Bruce McLaren battle right down to the line.
 Stewart came out on top and beat Rindt by eight-hundredths of a second.
 The four drivers were all within two-tenths of a second of each other.
 With this win, Stewart won his first of three championships.1970 saw Rindt's fatal crash during qualifying at the wheel of his rear wing-less Lotus; his car suffered brake shaft failure, veered off the track, hit and went under the improperly-secured guardrail on the left and spun multiple times.
 Rindt died not because of the impact but because he had not properly secured his seat belts and the buckle had slit his throat.
 Rindt became the only posthumous World Champion, after Ferrari driver Jacky Ickx failed to overhaul Rindt.
 Ickx's teammate Clay Regazzoni won the race, which saw 28 lead changes.
 1971 was to see the third close finish in four years.
 Briton Peter Gethin, Swede Ronnie Peterson, Frenchman François Cevert, Briton Mike Hailwood and New Zealander Howden Ganley battled for the lead all race.
 On the last lap, Peterson got the inside line for the Parabolica, but Gethin got in front going alongside Peterson through the long right-hand corner, and beat Peterson to the checkered flag by the slimmest of margins; one-one hundredth of a second.
 Cevert and Hailwood finished within two-tenths and Ganley was half a second behind.